Pope Francis to Canonize Blessed John Henry Newman, Declares Cardinal Mindszenty Venerable

 This means the he will now be known as “Venerable,” the first major step towards beatification.

-Cardinal Erdő pointed out that it is now possible to “study the graces received and the miracles” obtained through the cardinal’s intercession, and that the “positive result” of this is that it will show Cardinal Mindszenty to be not only an example of Christian heroism, but “someone who can support us with his effective intercession.”

-He added that that being able to declare the cardinal “venerable” is a “special grace” after decades of “prayer and commitment,” and he expressed his gratitude to the Pope.

 “There is great, great joy at this news,” said Hungary’s ambassador to the Holy See, Eduard Habsburg.
+“Thank you, Pope Francis!”

-For five decades and with great faith and courage, Cardinal Mindszenty fought at considerable personal cost for religious freedom in Hungary and was implacably opposed to both fascism and communism in the country.
+For five decades and with great faith and courage, Cardinal Mindszenty fought at great personal cost for religious freedom in Hungary and was implacably opposed to both fascism and communism in the country.

 During the Second World War, the Church of Hungary’s “Prince-Primate” was imprisoned by the Nazis and then tortured by the country’s Communist regime.
 In 1949, he received a life sentence for his opposition to Marxist rule and persecution.